 The source of information for point-in-time recovery is the set of binary log files generated subsequent to the full backup operation.
-Therefore, to allow a server to be restored to a point-in-time, binary logging must be enabled on it (see The Binary Log for details).
+Therefore, to allow a server to be restored to a point-in-time, binary logging must be enabled on it, which is the default setting for MySQL 8.0 (see The Binary Log).